GroupBank/web-client/README.md

     node.js: run js in the command-line
     npm: package manager for js libraries
     webpack: packs all js files into a single file, to speed up page loading (1 request)
+    babel: transpiles source written in modern js to previous versions supported by older browsers

 files:
     package.json: config file for npm